The Wildlife Predator Compensation Program provides compensation to ranchers whose livestock are killed or injured by wildlife predators.

 - Human-Wildlife Conflict: Coyotes

-To download in-depth information about wolf control from The Handbook: Prevention and Control of Wildlife Damage, published by the University of Nebraska, see:
+Download in-depth information about wolf control from The Handbook: Prevention and Control of Wildlife Damage, published by the University of Nebraska: Wolves (Canis Lupus).

-For further information about wildlife compensation regulations, see Sections 11, 14, 15 and 16 of the Wildlife Regulations.
+For more information about wildlife compensation regulations, see Sections 11, 14, 15 and 16 of the Wildlife Regulation.